common name: ground pearls

 Reports of ground pearls as pests occur in Australia, and the southern USA (Allsopp et al. 2000, Buss 2009, Hoffman and Smith 1991).
 However, the distribution is further-reaching than its pest status.
 A revision (Foldi 2005) of the family, reported species of Margarodes present in North America, South America, the Caribbean region, Africa, and Southwest Asia.

 During late spring or early summer adult female ground pearls, which are pink in color, emerge from their pearl cysts, migrate, and then lay up to 100 eggs into a chamber consisting of a wax-like filament.
-During favorable conditions, a female may have several egg-laying episodes in a single year.
+Under favorable conditions, a female may have several egg-laying episodes in a single year.
 The eggs hatch several days after being laid.
 The first instars (called crawlers) leave their encasement and seek out a healthy root on which to feed.
 Once established, the nymphs begin to secrete their outer covering and develop into "ground pearls."
 During the summer and into the fall the nymphs continue to develop.
 By late fall or early winter the insects are adults and overwinter in the cys (pearl) surrounding them.
 The life cycle appears to be predominately parthenogenic (Hoffman and Smith 1991).